hmyuuu/kirin/docs/index.md

 - Julia-like abstract interpretation framework
 - Builtin support for interpretation
 - Builtin support Python type system and type inference
-- Type hinted via modern Python type hints
+- Type hinted via modern Python type hints (you get all the auto-completes as you expect!)

 ## Kirin's mission